-University of St. Thomas students, faculty, and staff are the primary clientele of the UST Libraries.
+University of St. Thomas students, faculty, and staff are the primary clientele of the St. Thomas Libraries.
 Other users (CLIC-affiliated users, MTLA consortium affiliates, ESL students, Friends of the Library) also have certain borrowing privileges.
-The UST Libraries are open to the public and all visitors may use reference materials and services, most electronic databases, journals, videos/DVDs, and other resources on site.
+The St. Thomas Libraries are open to the public and all visitors may use reference materials and services, most electronic databases, journals, videos/DVDs, and other resources on site.

 Access to Ireland Library books only.
 Book Loan Period: 6 Weeks | Maximum Items: Varies

 - Access your CLICsearch Account.
 Log in with your St. Thomas username and password.

 - Call the Circulation Desk (651) 962-5494 and ask to have your books renewed.

 - Bring your St. Thomas identification card to the Circulation Desk and a circulation attendant will renew your books for you.

 CLICsearch will not renew an item if:

 - The item has already been out on loan for its maiximum loan period.